York, Pennsylvania: Theatre

-York is home to DreamWrights Center for Community Arts, The Belmont Theatre, the Pullo Center at Penn State York and the Appell Center for the Performing Arts (formerly Strand-Capitol Performing Arts Center), which brings many nationally acclaimed acts to the York area.
+York is home to DreamWrights Center for Community Arts, The Belmont Theatre, the Pullo Center at Penn State York and the Appell Center for the Performing Arts, formerly known as the Strand-Capitol Performing Arts Center, which hosts nationally acclaimed acts in York.
 Performers here have included Kenny G, Bill Cosby, B.B.
 King, Béla Fleck, and George Carlin.

 The historic Capitol Theatre also features many independent and foreign films, making it the only venue in York (and sometimes the entire Susquehanna Valley) to feature some rare, yet critically acclaimed films.
 The Strand Studio has also branched out and offers live music, usually jazz and acoustic, for the community.
 In 2017, DreamWrights underwent the largest renovation in its twenty-year history, adding a second performance space among other improvements.

 Heritage

 The York County History Center (YCHC) is a not-for-profit educational institution that preserves and uses its collections, historic sites and museums to encourage exploration of the history and culture of York County, Pennsylvania.
 YCHC maintains eight historical sites that demonstrate three hundred years of York County's history.
 The YCHC was founded in 1999 after a merger of the Historical Society of York County and the Agricultural and Industrial Museum of York County (AIM).
 Currently, the YCHC historical sites include the Worker's House, which was erected circa 1875, the Golden Plough Tavern, which was built sometime around 1741, the Barnett Bobb Log House, which was erected in 1812, the Bonham House, which was built circa 1885, and the old Eastern Market House, which was erected sometime around 1886.

 In 1992, AIM acquired an industrial complex consisting of six buildings, which were built roughly between 1874 and 1955; three of the buildings were renovated and now house the industrial portion of the collection.
 The YCHC also hosts a variety of events throughout the year and holds the rights to the Murals of York, a group of paintings that depict York's history.

 The History Center also purchased a former Met-Ed steam plant in York in late 2015 and plans to turn it into a new history center.
 In 2016, what was the York County Heritage Trust rebranded as the York County History Center.